sangeeeee/native-power-of-maid/README.md

 This branch targets **Minecraft 1.21.1 / NeoForge / Java 21**.

+This is a NeoForge 1.21.1 port of [astro-jingtao/native-power-of-maid](https://github.com/astro-jingtao/native-power-of-maid).

 Required mods:

 | Dependency | Version used for development and testing |